-- 1. File indexes (i.e., listings of each variable in the order in which they appear on the file, along with a brief description) - 2.
-SAS & Stata syntax guidelines, as well as some statistical guidance for common file manipulations, including combining data across NSFG file releases - 3.
+- 1. File indexes (i.e., listings of each variable in the order in which they appear on the publicuse file, along with a brief description) - 2.
+SAS & Stata syntax guidelines for combining data across NSFG file releases - 3.
 Recode specifications for specially constructed and imputed variables - 4.
-Recode cross-walks by sex and across recent NSFG survey years - 5.
-Summary of 2013-2015 NSFG questionnaire changes since 2011-2013 - 6.
-Frequently Asked Questions (FAQ) about the NSFG - 7.
-List of variables suppressed or modified for the public-use file including detail about restricted-use variables only available through the NCHS Research Data Center data have been imputed.
-Some of the most commonly used recodes are listed on page 22.
+Recode crosswalks by sex and across recent NSFG survey years - 5.
+Summary of 2015-2017 questionnaire changes since 2013-2015 - 6.
+Frequently Asked Questions (FAQ) - 7.
+Listing of restricted-use, analytic variables suppressed or modified for public use and available only available through the NCHS RDC.